-SP8: Structure, Functioning and Ecosystem Services of Urban Trees
+SP8: Urban Trees

 Head: Prof. Dr. Dr. Hans Pretzsch